Skip to content

 Faculty/Staff Requirements

-• Throughout 2023, the school's Office of Diversity and Inclusion provides training sessions that "specifically address the role of bias in various medical practice inconsistencies and provide tools/ skills that can be used to minimize the impact of provider bias allowing for equitable and bias free interactions with patients and trainees."
+• Throughout 2023, the school's Office of Diversity and Inclusion provided training sessions that "specifically address the role of bias in various medical practice inconsistencies and provide tools/ skills that can be used to minimize the impact of provider bias allowing for equitable and bias free interactions with patients and trainees."
 The Office also states, "As a necessary component of onboarding for Full Time Regular and Research Faculty at Feinberg, Faculty will participate in a small group training: 'Disrupting Bias in Academic Medicine' within the first year of their employment."

 Program and Research Funding